WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/the-reactive-and-declarative-mindset.md

 ### Can you spot the bug?

-In the imperative example, we intentionally introduced a bug.
+In the imperative example, a bug has been intentionally introduced for didactical purposes.
 Can you find it?
 It's not easy!

 <details>
 <summary>Show me the answer!</summary>